Cypress Lake History

-The Story of Cypress Lake Golf Club
+The Story Of Cypress Lake

 The year was 1959…Fort Myers was the only city and the only retail center in the entire county.
 The population had just passed 50,000 residents and Lee County was known as the “Gladiolus Capital of the World”.
 Dwight Eisenhower was president, Fidel Castro had just taken over Cuba, Alaska and Hawaii became the 49th and 50th states.
-Fort Myers Country Club was the only golf course in Lee County.
-A group of local businessmen, spearheaded by Harry Popham, a golf professional from Galesburg, Illinois, proposed a plan to build the first private golf club in Fort Myers.

 Three area landowners (Joe Povia, George Allen & Donald Bass) agree to donate 164.8 acres of farmland just south of Radio Beam Road (Cypress Lake Drive).
 Renowned golf course architect, Louis Sibbett “Dick” Wilson*, was hired to design the golf course.